-Founded in 1930, Allstate is the largest publicly held insurer for personal lines, including home and car insurance.
-Allstate receives average ratings in all categories in the J.D.
-Power 2019 U.S. Home Insurance Study and has an A+ (Superior) rating for financial stability from AM Best.
+Founded in 1931, Allstate is the largest publicly held insurer for personal lines, including home and car insurance.
+Allstate received good ratings in all categories in the J.D.
+Power 2020 U.S. Home Insurance Study and has an A+ (Superior) rating for financial stability from AM Best.
 Allstate is a solid choice for homeowners looking for multi-line discounts, personalized service through Allstate’s network of local agents, and a robust digital experience that makes it easy to file and track claims, pay bills, and even choose the coverage levels that are best for you.

 Allstate customers may qualify for additional discounts if they’ve just purchased their home or moved into a newly constructed house.
 Retired seniors ages 55 and older may also qualify for discounts, as will loyal Allstate customers.
 Finally, you can save up to 25% if you bundle home and auto insurance with Allstate.

 Best for High-Value Homes: Chubb Insurance

 Chubb Insurance is known for its life, home, and auto insurance for high-net-worth individuals.
 As such, it provides a number of perks and higher coverage limits than you may not find with other home insurance companies.
 It features a highly customizable package of endorsements, from insuring a wine cellar to collectibles, fine art, and antiques.